PerfectApology.com

 End with a willingness to do whatever is necessary to correct the situation.

-This apology letter to a boss shows how the employee understands that what he's written may not be enough and is willing to do anything to get back in his/her boss's good graces.
+This apology letter to a boss reflects the employee's understanding that mere words may not suffice, and is willing to do anything to get back in their boss's good graces.

 If there is anything else that I can do to fix things and regain your trust, please let me know.